Nachdi Phira

-Nachdi Phira is a Hindi song from the 2017 Bollywood musical drama Secret Superstar.
+Nachdi Phira is a song from the 2017 Hindi film Secret Superstar.
 The song was composed by Amit Trivedi, with lyrics by Kausar Munir and vocals by Meghna Mishra.
 The full song was released, along with the film's soundtrack on 21 September 2017, while the music video was released on 1 October 2017.
 Trivedi, Munir and Mishra each received nominations for Best Music, Best Lyrics and Best Female Playback Singer respectively at the 63rd Filmfare Awards, with Mishra winning in her category.
 The song was picked as one of the best Hindi songs of 2017 by an online portal.

 Cantonese version

 For the film's Hong Kong release, a Cantonese version has been sung by Cantopop star Kay Tse.
 The Cantonese version of the song is entitled "Ko Sing Yue Cho" and was released digitally on 11 April 2018.